benchZak/requirement-analysis/README.md

 In summary, Requirement Analysis is the cornerstone of successful software development.
 Without it, teams risk building systems that are misaligned with user needs, over budget, or delivered late.

+# Why is Requirement Analysis Important?
+Requirement Analysis is one of the most vital steps in the software development lifecycle (SDLC).
+It lays the groundwork for building a system that is aligned with business objectives and user expectations.
+Below are three key reasons why this phase is critical:

+1. Prevents Miscommunication and Misalignment Requirement Analysis ensures that all stakeholders — including clients, users, and the development team — have a shared understanding of what the system is supposed to do.
+By documenting needs clearly and unambiguously, it eliminates confusion and aligns everyone toward a common goal.

+2. Reduces Cost and Time Overruns
+By identifying and validating requirements early in the development process, teams can avoid costly revisions, feature rework, or project delays.
+A well-defined set of requirements acts as a reference point that helps keep development on track and within budget.

+3. Enhances Software Quality and User Satisfaction Clear and detailed requirements help developers build features that genuinely address user needs.
+They also provide a benchmark for testing and validation, ensuring the final product functions as intended and meets performance expectations, resulting in higher satisfaction among users and stakeholders.